kushalac/Language-Translator-Android-Application/README.md

 # TRANSLATOR
-mobile app development using android studio
+mobile app development using android studio and Firebase ML